Best Waterproof Bag for Snorkeling: Expert Snorkeler’s Review

 My phone was destroyed, and I was devastated.

-Use these types of bags with caution and change out frequently if you do purchase one because they do lose their seal over time.
+Use these types of bags with caution and change them out frequently if you purchase one because they do lose their seal over time.

 A good seal is obviously the #1 feature to look for in a swimming waterproof bag!